ozi-sadiq-kasai/How-happy-are-we-/README.md

 # How-happy-are-we-

-I set out to explore the indices that improves the overall happiness of countries
+I set out to explore the indices that accounts for the overall happiness of countries